ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   of the generated response.

     the logic assumes that the text sent from the server follows utf-8 encoding.

+    in streaming mode - if there is any exception, the logic traps the same and tries to ensure that text generated till then is not lost.

+      if a very long text is being generated, which leads to no user interaction for sometime and inturn the machine goes into power saving mode or so, the platform may stop network connection, leading to exception.

   apiEP - select between /completions and /chat/completions endpoint provided by the server/ai-model.